OoriData/OgbujiPT/demo/pg-hybrid/README.md

 - Read the [Phase 2 Architecture Notes](../../ARCHITECTURE.md) (if available)
 - Explore combining with graph RAG using [Onya](https://github.com/OoriData/Onya)
-- Implement reranking with cross-encoders
 - Add query expansion or pseudo-relevance feedback
+- Experiment with different reranker models for your domain

 # References